 ...

 If, within one year of the request for extension, the administration has not provided to the Bureau updated Resolution 49 (Rev.WRC-03)* information for the new satellite under procurement, the related frequency assignments shall lapse.
-(WRC-03)
+In the absence of this updated information thirty days prior to the expiry of the one year period, the Bureau shall send a reminder to the notifying administration.
+(WRC-15)

 (Editorial note: Apply the same modification to § 4.2.6bis of Appendix 30, § 4.1.3bis of Appendix 30A and § 4.2.6bis of Appendix 30A).